tomato-architecture/tomato-architecture.github.io/docs/index.md

 }
 ```

-With this approach, whether you try to create a Customer from a REST API call or from a CLI,
-all the business logic is centralized in Application Core.
+With this approach, whether a customer is created via REST, CLI, or any other interface, the business logic remains centralized in the Application Core.

-**DON'T DO THIS**
+**🚫 DON'T DO THIS**

 ```java
 @Component